nbarbettini/little-aspnetcore-book/chapters/alternative-databases/postgresql.md

 ![pgAdmin showing the tables](pgadmin_aspnetcore_tables_created.png)

-At this point, you can start your application, visit `localhost:5000` in your browser, and create and manipulate `Todo`s just like before, except this time the data is being saved in the PostgreSQL database.
+At this point, you can start your application, visit `localhost:5000` in your browser, and create and manipulate `Todo` items just like before, except this time the data is being saved in the PostgreSQL database.
 Notice how everything works as before, including:

 * Model validation
 * Identity authentication and authorization